Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS code snippet illustrates how to calculate total pay for each employee across different pay periods, providing insights into overall compensation patterns.

+## SAS Data Processing Example: Employee Salary Details

+This SAS code snippet demonstrates the processing of employee salary data to convert numeric values to character values with specific formats.

+### Explanation:

+1. **Creating Dataset and Defining Variables:**
+   - The DATA statement creates a dataset named EMPLOYEE_SALARY with variables WORKER, PAY, and WORKER_ID.
+   - The INPUT statement specifies the format of the data to be read, including dollar and SSN formats for PAY and WORKER_ID, respectively.
+   - The CARDS statement provides the data values for WORKER, PAY, and WORKER_ID.

+2. **Converting Numeric Values to Character Values:**
+   - The DATA statement creates a new dataset named SALARY_DETAILS by reading data from the existing EMPLOYEE_SALARY dataset.
+   - The SET statement specifies the dataset to read from.
+   - The PUT function is used to convert numeric values to character values for PAY and WORKER_ID.
+   - The PUT function formats the variables with appropriate dollar and SSN formats, specified by dollar10.2 and ssn11. formats, respectively.

+This SAS code snippet demonstrates the conversion of numeric employee salary and ID values to character values with specific formats for reporting or display purposes.

 ## Usage

 Clone the repository to your local machine.